Jack-Hayes/grad_samples/code_writeup.md

 The data is in an open source format, Hierarchical Data Format version 5 (HDF5), which is commonly used to support large, complex, heterogeneous data.
 The HDF5 strucutre includes two major object types:

-Datasets: Typed multidimensional arrays
+*Datasets*: Typed multidimensional arrays

-Groups: Container structures that can hold datasets and other groups
+*Groups*: Container structures that can hold datasets and other groups

 Below is the formatting of the HDF5 files in this specific context.

-ID: top group of the HDF5 file and links the datapoint to it's label in the train_labels csv (group)
+*ID*: top group of the HDF5 file and links the datapoint to it's label in the train_labels csv (group)

-frequency_Hz: range frequencies measured by the dectors (dataset)
+*frequency_Hz*: range frequencies measured by the dectors (dataset)

-H1: contains the data for the LIGO Hanford decector (group)
+*H1*: contains the data for the LIGO Hanford decector (group)

-	SFTs: Short-time Fourier Transforms amplitudes for each timestamp at each frequency (dataset) timestamps contains: timestamps for the measurement (dataset)
+	*SFTs*: Short-time Fourier Transforms amplitudes for each timestamp at each frequency (dataset) *timestamps*: timestamps for the measurement (dataset)

-L1: contains the data for the LIGO Livingston decector (group)
+*L1*: contains the data for the LIGO Livingston decector (group)
-	SFTs: Short-time Fourier Transforms amplitudes for each timestamp at each frequency (dataset) timestamps contains: timestamps for the measurement (dataset)
+	*SFTs*: Short-time Fourier Transforms amplitudes for each timestamp at each frequency (dataset) *timestamps*: timestamps for the measurement (dataset)

 ![](hdf5_format.png)